dimforge/ncollide/contact_determination/broad_phase.md

 |--                     | --                                              |
 | `.interferences_with_ray(ray, result)` | Clones to `result` any object that intersects the bounding volume `bv` |

-Of course, the objects you add to this kind of broad phase algorithm must implement the [RayCast trait](../ray_casting/README.html).
+Of course, the objects you add to this kind of broad phase algorithms must implement the [RayCast trait](../ray_casting/README.html).